matter-labs/zksync-web-era-docs/docs/dev/guide/hello-world.md

 ### Updating the greeting

-1. Interacting with a smart contract works absolutely the same way as in `ethers`, however, if we want to use zkSync-specific features we may need to provide some additional parameters in the overrides:
+1. Interacting with a smart contract works absolutely the same way as in `ethers`, however, if you want touse zkSync-specific features we may need to provide some additional parameters in the overrides:

 ```javascript
 // The example of paying fees using a paymaster will be shown in the